🛠 Outlook Error

 Verify Email Account Settings

-Incorrect server settings are one of the most common causes of this error.
+Incorrect server settings are the most common cause of this error.

 03